Zum Inhalt

 Integration of different omics data with regression methods

-In project I5 the effect of toxicological compounds on tissues or organisms will be investigated using genomic, transcriptomic and proteomic data.
-As omics data in general are typically high-dimensional, the following concept is applied.
+In project I5 (Integration of different omics data with regression methods), the effect of toxicological compounds on tissues or organisms will be investigated using genomic, transcriptomic and proteomic data.
+As omics data are typically high-dimensional, the following concept is applied.

-Consequently, in this situation, it is preferable to utilize suitable regularisation methods such as ridge regression (Hoerl and Kennard, 1970), lasso (Tibshirani, 1996) or boosting methods (see, e.g., Bühlmann and Hothorn, 2007).
+Moreover, variable selection techniques can be desirable.
+Consequently, in this situation, it is preferable to utilise suitable regularization methods such as ridge, lasso, or component-wise boosting methods.
 Depending on the different outcome distributions and on the different predictor structures (metric vs. categorical covariates, linear vs. nonlinear effects) the researcher has to decide which statistical modelling approach to choose.
-For example, if categorical predictors are to be included, instead of ordinary lasso the group lasso (Meier et al., 2008) should be used.
-If effect selection between linear and nonlinear effects is desired, specific boosting algorithms are suitable (see, e.g., Hothorn et al., 2010, or Groll and Tutz, 2012).
+For example, if categorical predictors are to be included, instead of ordinary lasso, group lasso (Meier et al., 2008) or fused lasso approaches (Gertheiss and Tutz, 2010) should be used.
+If effect selection between linear and nonlinear effects is desired, specific boosting algorithms are suitable (see, e.g., Groll and Tutz, 2012).
 For some combinations of outcome distributions and predictor structure, also methodological extensions might become necessary.

 Referenzen